Self-consistent Hartree-Fock-Bogoliubov approach for bosons: self-eliminating divergence and pure pair condensate: Discussion of results

 \section{Discussion of results}

 We have employed the energy-functional formulation to derive the self-consistency equations of the Hartree-Fock-Bogoliubov (HFB) approach.
 In the limit of contact interactions, these equations exhibit ultraviolet divergence, which are typically addressed by regularizing the corresponding integrals or renormalizing the coupling constant.
-We have obtained a solution to the HFB self-consistency equations in which the divergence self-eliminates (the solution with self-eliminating divergence, SSED).
+We have obtained a new solution to the HFB self-consistency equations in which the divergence self-eliminates (the solution with self-eliminating divergence, SSED).
 This solution possesses several distinct features.
 Specifically, it predicts the existence of a condensate in the form of correlated pairs only, with zero depletion and pressure at absolute zero temperature.
-The vanishing pressure can be explained by treating the divergent term as an effective attraction between an individual pair of particles, balanced by cumulative repulsion exerted by all other particles in the gas on the given pair.
+The vanishing pressure at zero temperature can be explained by treating the divergent term as an effective attraction between an individual pair of particles, balanced by cumulative repulsion exerted by all other particles in the gas on the given pair.
 We have analyzed the temperature behavior of key thermodynamic quantities in the normal state and in the degenerate states described both by the obtained SSED and Popov approximation (PA).
-This analysis allows us to conclude that, due to interactions, the transition temperature shifts to higher values compared to that for an ideal gas, with the HFB approach leading to a larger shift than the PA.
-This positive shift of the transition temperature has also been reported in previous mean-field studies \cite{Vianello_2024_ScientRep} and Monte Carlo simulations \cite{Prokof'ev_PRA_2004,Spada_PRA_2022}.
-In both cases, we propose to treat the phase transition between the normal and degenerate state as a first-order one.
-Unfortunately, the isothermic compressibility for SSED appears to be negative, which signals its instability.
-Finally, we emphasize that the differences among all the considered approaches, including the ideal gas case, become more pronounced as the temperature approaches $T^{\textrm{IBG}}$, which facilitates experimental verification.
+Fig.~\ref{fig:dens} shows a good agreement of the PA and Monte-Carlo.
+The respective comparison with experimental data presented in \ref{app:expt}.